Health Benefits of Blueberries

 Blueberries for Stopping Cancer and Cholesterol

-Besides fighting against the oxidative stress and thus preventing heart disease, blueberries have been found to potentially help preventing cancer and cardiac disease by the virtue of other mechanisms.
+Besides fighting against the oxidative stress and thus preventing heart disease, blueberries have been found to potentially help to prevent cancer and cardiac disease by the virtue of other mechanisms.

 Stilbenes in blueberries have been found to potentially lower cholesterol.

-So, henceforth whenever you find blueberries, eat them and ensure a lifelong good health!
+So, henceforth whenever you find blueberries, eat them and ensure lifelong good health!